 If you live in a reasonably mild part of the country or winter has been kind you don’t actually need to lift your carrots.
 I tend to leave most of my carrots in the ground over winter and harvest the roots as I need them.
 If you can get away with it, the carrots will stay much fresher like this and prevents worry over a deteriorating box full in a shed.

-You need to watch for full scale freezing or snow, but damage can be warded off by resting a layer of horticultural fleece over your carrots.
-They won’t grow during the winter, but if you’ve grown a bumper crop, you can keep popping back for a harvest as and when you need.
+You need to watch for full-scale freezing or snow, but damage can be warded off by resting a layer of horticultural fleece over your carrots.
+They won’t grow during the winter, but if you’ve grown a bumper crop, you can keep popping back for harvest as and when you need it.